 - Make safe urgent road and footpath defects within 4 hours and finalise the repairs within 24 hours of notification.
-Carry out routine minor footpath and road repairs within 5 working days. - over applications and provide written quotations within 10 · Process cr working days. - · Carry out constru Carry out construction of croasovers within 14 working days of payment being received (weather permitting), providing the applicant has met all construction conditions. - · Process requests for works bonds refunds within 14 working days, providing all conditions are met. - · Collect refuse from 6am on designated collection days and recycling from 7am on designated days on a fortnightly basis.
-(Non-compliant bins crates will not be collected.) - · Deliver, replace and maintain mobile garbage bins and crates within 2 working days from date of request. - Inspect street trees within 2 working days of any request for prunin Undertake urgent works within 4 hours and non-urgent works with 10 working days of the request to the Town. - Aim to remove obscene or offensive graffiti from Council-owned property within 4 hours of it being reported to the Town.
+Carry out routine minor footpath and road repairs within 5 working days. - Process crossover applications and provide written quotations within 10 working days. - Carry out construction of crossovers within 14 working days of payment being received (weather permitting), providing the applicant has met all construction conditions. - Process requests for works bonds refunds within 14 working days, providing all conditions are met. - Collect refuse from 6am on designated collection days and recycling from 7am on designated days on a fortnightly basis.
+(Non-compliant bins/ crates will not be collected.) - Deliver, replace and maintain mobile garbage bins and crates within 2 working days from date of request. - Inspect street trees within 2 working days of any request for pruning.
+Undertake urgent works within 4 hours and non-urgent works within 10 working days of the request to the Town. - Aim to remove obscene or offensive graffiti from Council-owned property within 4 hours of it being reported to the Town.
 Remove all other graffiti within 48 hours.
-The Town also removes graffiti from private property upon request and with the approval of the property - · Action routine Service Requests or complaints within 48 hours of them being received.
+The Town also removes graffiti from private property upon request and with the approval of the property owner. - Action routine Service Requests or complaints within 48 hours of them being received.